Marcela Howell, Founder and President/CEO

 Marcela has over 40 years of experience advocating for women’s rights, reproductive health and justice and women’s empowerment.
-Prior to founding In Our Own Voice, she served as senior policy and communications consultant for Communications Consortium for Media Change (CCMC).
+Prior to founding In Our Own Voice, she served as senior policy and communications consultant for Communications Consortium Media Center (CCMC).
 She is the former vice president of policy, communications and marketing at Advocates for Youth, a non-profit organization that works on adolescent sexual and reproductive health issues.
-She authored Walk in My Shoes: A Black Activist’s Guide to Surviving the Women’s Movement, a collection of inspirational essays to help young African American women navigate the women’s movement and empower them to become leaders in the fight for Reproductive Justice.
 She has a Masters in Literature from Saint Louis University and a JD from Pepperdine School of Law.

-Donna Morris is currently the administrative director at Communications Consortium Media Center (CCMC).
-She oversees meeting logistics, conference planning, trainings and office administration.
-She is the Founder & CEO of Xtra Pair of Hands DC, an events planning & staffing company she started in 2001 which company currently employs fifteen staff and has over 300 clients in the DC Metropolitan area.
-She has a degree in Business Administration at the University of Pittsburgh, at which time she served as an advocate for women and children’s issues.
+Donna is the director of administration for In Our Own Voice.
+Previously she served as the administrative director at Communications Consortium Media Center (CCMC).
+She is the Founder & CEO of Xtra Pair of Hands DC, an events planning & staffing company she started in 2001 which currently employs fifteen staff and has over 300 clients in the DC Metropolitan area.
+She has a degree in Business Administration from the University of Pittsburgh.